 Emu oil comes from the fat off the back or rump of the emu bird, which thrives in Australia.

-Emu oil contains anti-inflammatory properties that help reduce tissue swelling and inflammation.
-It is hypoallergenic and suitable for all skin types.
+Non-comedogenic emu oil is hypoallergenic and suitable for all skin types.
 It can also help heal damaged skin.

 Read Emu oil for Acne for my experience with using this oil as well as some recipes.
 A few drops of emu oil is all you need.

 Hazelnut oil hydrates the skin and minimizes the appearance of pores.
 It rejuvenates the skin and gives a youthful and glowing appearance.
-Try Life Flo Pure Hazelnut Oil.

-Pomegranate oil contains omega-5, a property that nourishes the skin.
-It also contains ellagic acid, a natural antioxidant, which alleviates skin wrinkling and inflammation.
+Ellagic acid is a natural antioxidant, which alleviates skin wrinkling and inflammation.
 Pomegranate oil also promotes rejuvenation of the skin.

-Rosehip seed oil contains retinoid acid, a form of vitamin A which promotes cell regeneration and refines the appearance of hyperpigmentation and scars.
+Rosehip seed oil contains retinoid acid, a form of vitamin A that promotes cell regeneration and refines the appearance of hyperpigmentation and scars.

 While there is some concern about skin purging when you start using it, I did not experience this.
-Read Rosehip Seed Oil for Hyperpigmentation and Acne Scars.

 Sacha inchi oil reduces skin irritation and inflammation while softening and moisturizing the skin.
 It could also help improve the appearance of acne scars.